 The Purple Couch Clubhouse Podcast

-We carefully choose our readings to reflect intersectional issues that face women, and we are excited to continue to expand our virtual library.
+We carefully choose our readings to reflect intersectional identities, and we are excited to continue to expand our library.
 Have a suggestion for what your next podcast host should read with you?
-Let us know by emailing email@example.com.
+Let us know by emailing firstname.lastname@example.org.

 Our website will be updated monthly during term time.
 Want to get the latest update?
 Don't forget to sign up for the Women's Center's weekly newsletter, or to follow us for announcements on Twitter, Instagram, and Facebook: @OHIOWomenCenter.